ssudharsan93/workspace/dir_py/real_estate_ai_project/README.md

 #### Installation ####
 1. Make sure Python 3.12 is installed in your machine.
+2. Clone this repository.
-2. Navigate to the real_estate_ai_project folder.
+3. Navigate to the real_estate_ai_project folder.
-3. Run pip install -r requirements.txt
+4. Run pip install -r requirements.txt

 #### Description ####
 This script takes in an address argument and makes the necessary substitutions